ciro-greco/AI-engineering-columbia-university-IEOR4574E001-WIP-/00-assignments/homework_1.md

 4. Submit well-commented, readable code.
 - Your scripts must include clear, concise comments that explain what each major block does and why.
 - Comments should clarify reasoning, assumptions, or equations, **not restate code line-by-line**.
 Remove only irrelevant clutter such as unused code or commented-out experiments.
-- You genera rule should be aim for code that another engineer or a product manager can understand quickly without your presence.
+- As a general rule, you should aim for code that another engineer or a product manager can understand quickly without your presence.

 ### Recommended `requirements.txt`